Christmas in Italy – Teach the KIDS

 Biscotti is a familiar Italian cookie.
 These are very, very hard!
 If you make them without nuts you can let your teething toddler enjoy!
 For a great biscotti taste – try Giada’s recipe here.

 My mom’s side of the family is from Sicily and this fig cookie originates there: Cucidati.
-They can be labor intensive but a real treat.
+This cookie is time consuming and labor intensive but a real treat.
 It helps to make the dough ahead of time.
 Your family will beg for them every year!
 Try this cucidati recipe from Proud Italian Cook.

 Spending time together is always a wonderful way to make memories.
 Since kids love cookies, baking and most especially tasting…why not use this time to add in some culture from the rest of the world?